cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Each encoding function variant accepts arbitrary input and maps it to a pseudorandom point on the curve.
 Points are close to indistinguishable from randomly chosen elements on the curve.
 Not all encoding functions are full-domain hashes.
-Elligator2, for example, only maps strings to "about half of all curve points," whereas Icart's method only covers about 5/8 of the points.
+Elligator2, for example, maps strings to about half of all curve points, whereas Icart's method covers about 5/8 of the points.

 # Acknowledgements